saishirfule9/OASIS_INFOBYTE_Internship_Task/README.md

-Online Examination System
+# Online Examination System

-This project is part of Task 04 of the OASIS INFOBYTE Java Developer Internship.
+This project is part of **Task 04** of the **OASIS INFOBYTE Java Developer Internship**.

 The Online Examination System is a Java console based application that simulates an online exam environment where users can log in, answer multiple choice questions, and view their final score.

+---

-📌 Features
+## 📌 Features
-User login
+- User login
-Multiple choice questions
+- Multiple choice questions
-Automatic score calculation
+- Automatic score calculation
-Result display after exam completion
+- Result display after exam completion

+---

-🛠 Tech Stack
+## 🛠 Tech Stack
-Java
+- Java
-Core Java concepts
+- Core Java concepts
-Java Scanner
+- Java Scanner
-Console based interaction
+- Console based interaction

+---

-⚙️ How It Works
+## ⚙️ How It Works
-User logs in using credentials
+1. User logs in using credentials
-System displays multiple choice questions
+2. System displays multiple choice questions
-User selects answers for each question
+3. User selects answers for each question
-Score is calculated automatically
+4. Score is calculated automatically
-Final result is displayed at the end of the exam
+5. Final result is displayed at the end of the exam

+---

-▶️ How to Run
+## ▶️ How to Run
-Open terminal or command prompt
+1. Open terminal or command prompt

-Navigate to src folder
+2. Navigate to the `src` folder

-Compile the Java file:
+3. Compile the Java file:

-javac OnlineExamination.java

-Run the program:
+4. Run the program:javac OnlineExamination.java

+---

+## 📂 Project Structure

 java OnlineExamination

-📂 Project Structure
 04_Online_Examination/
 ├── README.md
 ├── src/
 │ └── OnlineExamination.java
 ├── sql/
 │ └── schema.sql
 └── docs/
 └── project-overview.txt

+---

-👤 Author
+## 👤 Author
-Sainath Shirfule
+**Sainath Shirfule**
 Java Developer Intern – OASIS INFOBYTE